 Multi-Tackle Large Backpack

-The Shakespeare Sigma is a famously practical fly box.
+The Aventik is a famously practical fly box.
 It’s double-sided, so it keeps dry flies neatly separated from wet flies.
 It’s easy to open and close, and can be operated easily in the sometimes harsh conditions of the great outdoors, with wet, cold hands.

-You could easily imagine Hemingway wading through the river sporting this beautifully crafted piece.
+Recommended by a number of guides and a highly sought-after piece on the drive this pack does it all.
 In the wild and sometimes tacky world of gifts for fishermen, this is a class act and would be a delightful gift for any avid fan of the sport.

-Every angler needs a nipper, a forceps and a fly box.
+Every angler needs a set of quality, fly tying tools.
 If they’re just starting out, this is essential gear they can’t do without.
-If you want to give them a hand, this set has it all, in a beautiful brown trout print as well!
+If you want to give them a hand, this set has it all, in a beautiful brown gold dip as well!

 Costa del Mar Tuna Alley

 Only the best – these fly fishing sunglasses are the darlings of ophthalmologists all around the world because no other brand goes such a long way to offer the highest levels of protection and clarity.
 With world class polarization, scratch proof mirrored glass and a thousand more tech credentials that we don’t even understand, these bad boys are the pinnacle of fishing sunglasses.